calumgrant/logical/docs/worklist.md

 - Avoid reevaluating branches unnecessarily, in recursion and when rules attach to multiple tables.
 - Defining data like `temperature -5.`
 - Detecting negative recursion.
+- Which predicates do we run it on?
+Ideally we can do this globally in O(n).

 Work plan:
 4. Hook in an analysis framework.